andy-hanson/mason-bad/README.md

 Types
 ---

-You can give types to local variables, including dict entries.
+You can type local variables (including dict entries), function arguments, and function return values.

 	one:Int.
 1
-	two:Int.
-"2" \ Fails!

-Function arguments can be given types as well.

-	decrement = |a:Int
+	two:Int = 2
-		- a 1

-	decrement 1 \ Succeeds!
-	decrement "one" \ Fails!

-You can specify return types by putting the type right after the `|`.

-	decrement = |:Int a:Int
-		"I am real legitimate Number"

-	decrement 1 \ Fails!
+	string->array. |:Array str:String
+		str.split ""

+These compile to method calls on the type.
 Our first example might be written as:

 	one.
 1
 	Int.!subsumes 1

 The method `!subsumes` defaults to calling the predicate method `subsumes?` and throwing an error if it fails.
-You can write your own custom type with just `subsumes?`, or make a fancy `!subsumes` that gives you a better error message as well.
+It may also show more information about why the check failed.

+Even if you don't include a type, everything is still checked to not be `undefined` or `null`.
+The type `:Void` is treated specially be the compiler and suppresses a function from returning a value.

+	say-hi!. |:Void
+		log!
+"Hi"

+The type `?` (available in the standard library) allows variables to possibly not be defined.

 Subscripts
 ---

-Many types rely on subscripting. `a[b]` is short-hand for `a.sub b`.
+`a[b]` is short for `a.sub b`.
-`x:Array[Int] = y` would generate a check like `(Array.sub Int).!subsumes x`.
+You can subscript types, for example `ints:Array[Int]`.

 Conditions
 ---

-You can add code at the beginning and end of functions to check that everything is OK.
+Using `in` and `out` you can make assertions before and after a function body.

 	half. |a
 		in